skycoin/skycoin-explorer/README.md

 The server is a small program written in Go (Golang) which two functions: serve the contents of the `/dist` folder in [http://127.0.0.1:8001](http://127.0.0.1:8001) (making it is possible to open the frontend in a web browser) and provide an API for getting data from the blockchain.
 The API provided by the server is just a proxy that gets the data from a Skycoin node, so it needs a Skycoin node to be running to work.

 If you don't want to use the included server, the frontend is able to get the data directly from a Skycoin node.
-For that, you must set the `window['nodeUrl']` property to the URL of the node from where the data will be obtained.
+For that, you must open the `{explorerUrl}/node/{url}` address, replacing the `{url}` part with the URL for accessing the API of the local node, URL encoded.
+For example, if the local node is running in `127.0.0.1:6420` you must use `http://127.0.0.1:6420/api/`, which is `http:%2F%2F127.0.0.1:6420%2Fapi%2F` when URL encoded.

+If you want to make the app use the included server again, just open `{explorerUrl}/node/null`.

 ## Installation